-Additions are single-underline italics Times New Roman; deletions are strike-through italies Times New Roman.
+Additions are single-underline italics Times New Roman; deletions are strike-through italics Times New Roman.
 Board amendment additions are double-underlined; Board amendment deletions are strikethrough normal.

-Be it ordained by the People of the City and County of San Francisco:
+Be it ordained by the People of the City and County of San Francisco: Section 1.

-Section 1.
 Findings.

-(a) The Planning Department has determined that the actions contemplated in this ordinance comply with the California Environmental Quality Act (California Public Resources Code Section 21000 et seq.).
-Said determination is on file with the Clerk of the Board of Supervisors in File No. 101053 and is incorporated herein by reference.
+(a) The Planning Department has determined that the actions contemplated in this ordinance are categorically exempt from environmental review under CEQA (the California

+Environmental Quality Act, California Public Resources Code Section 21000 et seq.) and Section 15060(c)(2) of the CEQA Guidelines, and the Board concurs in that determination.
+Said determination is on file with the Clerk of the Board of Supervisors in File No. 10-1053 and is incorporated herein by reference.